anshtyagi14/nginxpromgraf/README.md

-# Installing and setting up Node Exporter, Prometheus, and Grafana for system log visualization
+# Installing and setting up Nginx Prometheus Exporter, Prometheus, and Grafana for system log visualization

 This guide will help you install and set up Nginx Prometheus Exporter, Prometheus, and Grafana to visualize Nginx logs on Grafana.